djbrieck/brieckspro/content/posts/native-pixel-displays/index.md

 draft: true
 ---

+Coining my own set of terms since here, I can.
+So let's do it, I am calling it "Native Pixel Display" and its almost trademark ready.
-Coining my own set of terms since I can.
-Here it is it's called "Native Pixel Displays".
-This is effectively any computer display that is usable without the use of scaling or other forms of software magnification to be able to read the screen.
+This is effectively any
+computer display that is usable without the use of scaling or other forms of software magnification to be able to read the content on the screen.
+It's

 ## This historical standard